-The Office Manager is MeLisa DeSilva, and our Office Assistant is Liezel Swart.
+The Office Manager is MeLisa DeSilva.
 Ms. DeSilva manages the front office and assists Mr. Weinhold in communicating information to families, responding to public queries about the Academy, and maintaining the school's assets.
-Together with Ms. Swart, she manages the school's numerous daily operations.
-If you have a question that pertains to the school's day to day activities, then Ms. DeSilva and Ms. Swart are a great place to start.
+Together with Ms. Stone, she manages the school's numerous daily operations.
+If you have a question that pertains to the school's day to day activities, then Ms. DeSilva is a great place to start.